nteract/hydrogen/README.md

 <img src="http://i.imgur.com/1cGSHzo.png" width=350>
 <img src="http://i.imgur.com/I5kO69B.png" width=350>

+Note that if you install a new kernel, you'll need to reload Atom (search in the Command Palette for "reload") for Hydrogen to find it.
+For performance reasons, Hydrogen only looks for available kernels when it first starts.

 ## Usage

 Make sure to start Atom from the command line (with `atom <directory or file>`) for this package to work!
 See [Jank](#Jank).